lewismj/tiki_scala/docs/src/main/tut/algorithms/kosaraju.md

 ## Implementation

-For step 2, we can reuse the `unfold` function used by the depth first search:
+For step 2, we can reuse the `traverse` function used by the depth first search:

 ```scala
 def traverse[A](g: Directed[A], l: List[A], dfs: Boolean): Stream[A]